• Skip to main content

 Lemon juice: lemon juice helps the icing set and remain hard.
 I don't recommend using bottled lemon juice, it may add an unpleasant bitter taste to your icing.

 Gluten free candies: are used for the pretty gingerbread men buttons.
 I used M&Ms and mini smarties in this recipe but you can use whatever button-shaped candy you like or mix it up with different shapes and types.
-Gluten can hid in all sorts of places so check the packet to make sure they are gluten free.
+Gluten can hide in all sorts of places so check the packet to make sure they are gluten free.

 How to make gluten free gingerbread men